yingtu35/Lunar-Lander-v2/README.md

 	- The model is trained by updating weights in both Q networks
 	- As the model is trained, the average reward in one environment gets higher.

-## How to Install and Run Just-Post-It
+## How to Install and Run the project

 1. **Install Required Python Modules**